playframework/playframework/documentation/manual/hacking/Documentation.md

 ## Testing the docs

 To build the docs, you'll first need to build and publish Play locally.
-You can do this by running `sbt publishLocal` from within the `framework` directory of the playframework repository.
+You can do this by running `sbt publishLocal` from within the root directory of the `playframework` repository.

 To ensure that the docs render correctly, run `sbt run` from within the `documentation` directory.
 This will start a small Play server that does nothing but serve the documentation.